pathwaycom/pathway/examples/projects/web-scraping/README.md

-# Web Scraping with Pathway
+# Web Scraping with Pathway Live Data Framework

-This project demonstrates how to create a real-time web scraper using Pathway, a powerful data processing framework.
+This project demonstrates how to create a real-time web scraper using the Pathway Live Data Framework, a powerful data processing framework.
 The implementation fetches and processes news articles from websites, making it possible to continuously monitor and analyze the web content.

 ## Overview

 This project consists of two main Python files:

 - `scraping_python.py`: Contains the core web scraping functionality using the `newspaper4k` and `news-please` libraries
-- `scraping_pathway.py`: Implements a Pathway connector that integrates the scraper with Pathway's data processing pipeline
+- `scraping_pathway.py`: Implements a Pathway Live Data Framework connector that integrates the scraper with Pathway Live Data Framework's data processing pipeline

 ## Features